Skip to Content

 Referred to as a “gray divorce,” the factors and issues involved can be more complex given the longer duration of the marriage.
 Usually, this includes things like:

 • Retirement accounts – Older couples often have substantial retirement savings, such as 401(k)s and pensions.
 The division of these assets must comply with Florida’s specific laws and other regulations.
+Retirement plans and benefits will have to be divided fairly.
+The complexity of a divorce case can rise dramatically if spouses are retiring while going through a divorce or are still waiting to retire.
+Having an experienced Tampa divorce attorney on your side makes sure you receive what’s fair out of retirement savings.

 • Healthcare and insurance – Health insurance becomes more critical as people age.
 In gray divorces, considerations about healthcare coverage and insurance become crucial, especially for spouses who may lose coverage upon divorce.
+Health benefits shared by both partners will have to be fairly divided.
+It’s possible new, separate health plans will have to be opened.

 • Estate planning – Divorce can have significant implications for estate planning, including wills, trusts, and beneficiary designations.
 Older couples may need to revise their estate plans to reflect their changed circumstances.